About

 Bianca Martin, CPRS | Peer Group Facilitator/Consultant

 Bianca Martin is a Certified Peer Recovery Specialist who serves the community by using her lived experience.
 Bianca and her husband are former kinship foster parents with Fairfax County and have legal custody of their nephew, who has mental health and learning challenges.
-Bianca has experience navigating special education for her family as well as those with whom she works as a Family Support Partner at another nonprofit organization.
-At FFF, Bianca co-facilitates a peer-led support group of foster, adoptive and kinship parents and caregivers.
+Bianca has experience navigating special education for her family and other families.
+She has served as a Family Support Partner at another nonprofit organization, and works part time at public school.
+At FFF, Bianca co-facilitates peer-led support groups for foster, adoptive and kinship parents and caregivers.

 Jocelyn Route, MSW | Outreach Strategy Consultant